reactjs/react.dev/beta/src/pages/apis/react-dom/attributes/dangerouslySetInnerHTML.md

 ### Using the `dangerouslySetInnerHTML` property {/*using-the-dangerouslysetinnerhtml-property*/}

 In the example below, `MyComponent` is being rendered that returns a `<textarea>` where you can enter a text in Markdown.
-The converted output is to be returned in the `<div>` whose innterHTML text is being set using the `dangerouslySetInnerHTML` property.
+The converted output is to be returned in the `<div>` whose innerHTML text is being set using the `dangerouslySetInnerHTML` property.
 Here, we trust the HTML as we are entering it in the input area.

 As demonstrated, it is important not to forget to **pass an object with a `__html` key**.